The Republic of Kazakhstan

 Kazakhstan is also among the global top ten exporters of grain and one of the leading exporter of flour.

-Exported goods predominantly produced by the mining, fuel, power, metallurgical, chemical and grain industries.
+Exported goods are predominantly produced by the mining, fuel, power, metallurgical, chemical and grain industries.
 The main trade partners are Russia and other CIS countries, China and Europe.

 Pavlodar Petrochemical Plant

-The Baikonur Cosmodrome, the world's first and largest space launch facility, is located in southern Kazakhstan and covers an area of 6,717 sq km.
+The Baikonur Cosmodrome, the world's first and largest space launch facility, is located in southern Kazakhstan and covers an area of 6.717 sq km.
 It was opened in 1957 upon completion of the first phase of the construction works and launch of the world's first intercontinental ballistic missile - the R-7.
 For 30 years, the Baikonur Cosmodrome had been expanding.
 The launch pads for new types of missiles, assembly workshops, fueling stations, complexes for missiles management and monitoring as well as other facilities and infrastructure were developed.
-The main launch site at the Baikonur Cosmodrome is launch site №1, commonly known as Gagarin's Start.
+The main launch site at the Baikonur Cosmodrome is launch site No.1, commonly known as Gagarin's Start.